June 17, 2023

 Signs that show you’re a Micromanager

-You resist delegating work.
+- You resist delegating work.

-You discourage others from making decisions.
+- You discourage others from making decisions.

-You focus on the wrong priorities.
+- You prioritize the wrong tasks.

 The Business Lobby Team